Presidents Day 2016: Are Banks Or Post Offices Open? Find A Full List Of Hours

 For those looking to run some errands on the day celebrating two of America’s greatest leaders, it can be a bit confusing.
 While February 20 is a federal holiday that means government offices are closed, Presidents Day is also an important day for retailers to draw in winter shoppers, so most stores are open and some are even on extended hours.

-The result is a day when some destinations are open and others closed, and there’s plenty of uncertainty for anyone with a mixed bag of errands.
+The result is a day when some destinations are open, and others closed, and there’s plenty of uncertainty for anyone with a mixed bag of errands.

 And even the day itself can be a bit confusing.
 It was once a celebration of the birth of America’s first president, George Washington, who was born on February 22, 1732.
 That coincided with many state celebrations of President Abraham Lincoln’s birthday (on February 12, 1809), but it was later moved to become a holiday to celebrate all presidents.